davedonnellydev/react-typescript-starter/README.md

 *Any final thoughts here*

-This project has been built as part of my AI App August Challenge.
+This project has been built as part of my AI August App-A-Day Challenge.
 You can read more information on the full project here: [https://github.com/davedonnellydev/ai-august-2025-challenge](https://github.com/davedonnellydev/ai-august-2025-challenge).

 ## 🧪 Testing